-Consultant, coach, trainer, analyst, and developer for over 30 years - Seb has been involved in the full development lifecycle with experience that ranges from Architecture to Support, from BASIC to Ruby.
+Seb has been a consultant, coach, designer, analyst and developer for over 40 years.
+He has been involved in the full development lifecycle with experience that ranges from architecture to support, from BASIC to Ruby.

 Regular speaker at conferences and occasional contributor to software journals.
 Co-author of the BDD Books series "Discovery” and "Formulation" (Leanpub), lead author of “The Cucumber for Java Book” (Pragmatic Programmers), and contributing author to “97 Things Every Programmer Should Know” (O’Reilly).